Arash-Bakhtiary/Python-Programming-Course-HackYourFuture-Organisation/week4/lesson-plan.md

-# Week 2 : Python Operators & If Statements
+# Week 4 : Python Methods

 ## Pre-requisites :

 This course has no prerequisites.
 However, having familiarity with other programming languages can aid in your comprehension of Python.
 ## Lesson Plan :
 ### 1. Arithmetic Operators :
+Arithmetic operators in Python are used to perform various mathematical operations on numerical values.
+They allow you to perform addition, subtraction, multiplication, division, and more.

 ### 2. Assignment Operators :